 Much more about each license type and the pros and cons of each are discussed in my Get Your FFL Course.

 For now, if you’re not sure which Federal Firearms License is right for you, you are probably going to want to get either a Type 01 FFL as a firearm dealer and/or gunsmith or a Type 07 FFL as a manufacturer as these are the two most popular types of FFLs.
 The Type 1 Dealer FFL costs $200 for the first 3 years but $90 for each three year renewal.
 The Type 7 Manufacturer FFL costs only $150 for the first three years and $150 every three year period thereafter.
 This means that it is less expensive to get a license to make firearms than to sell them (for the fist three years at least).

 For more on fees and pricing, check out FFL License Cost

 You may have also heard about something called an “SOT” or “class 3 dealer.”
 Becoming a Special Occupational Taxpayer (SOT) is required if you are going to make a special class of firearms like machine guns, silencers, short barreled rifles, and more.
 And, if you’re going to deal in these firearms, becoming an SOT allows you to pay a federal tax ($500 in most cases) instead of a transfer tax per item ($200 in most cases).

-Whichever method you choose, you’ll need to make the decision now on what type/level of business you’re going to establish and get it started now as the business (if you make one) is going to be the applicant for the FFL.
+Whichever method you choose, you’ll need to make the decision now on what type/level of business you’re going to establish and get it started now as the business (if you make one) is going to be the applicant for the Federal Firearms License.

-Now that you’re sure that you meet the requirements for an FFL and you’ve decided on a business strategy, it’s time to actually apply for an FFL.
+Now that you’re sure that you meet the requirements for a Federal Firearms License and you’ve decided on a business strategy, it’s time to actually apply for a Federal Firearms License.